peak-gao/code-notes/JavaScript/js-basics-notes-2.md

 The `in` operator will check to see if the property is *in* the object, or if it exists at any higher level of the `[[Prototype]]` chain object traversal (see Chapter 5)
  - By contrast, `hasOwnProperty(..)` checks to see if *only* `myObject` has the property or not, and will *not* consult the `[[Prototype]]` chain
- - We'll come back to the important differences between these two operations in Chapter 5 when we explore `[[Prototype]]`s in detail.
+ - We'll come back to the important differences between these two operations in Chapter 5 when we explore `[[Prototype]]`s in detail

 `hasOwnProperty(..)` is accessible for all normal objects via delegation to `Object.prototype` (see Chapter 5)
  - But it's possible to create an object that does not link to `Object.prototype` (via `Object.create(null)` -- see Chapter 5)